-- 1.1 Unwanted sound can have a significant impact upon environmental quality, public health and amenity (Planning Advice Note 1/2011, Scottish Government, 2011).
-This supplementary planning guidance is to provide developers with information on dealing with the planning process where noise sensitive developments are planned near to existing noise sources, or where potentially noisy developments are introduced into existing noise sensitive areas. - 1.2 This guidance has been developed in response to Planning Advice Note 1/2011 and should be read in conjunction with this document and the accompanying Technical Advice Note 'Assessment of Noise'.
-It takes into account current policy in relation to planning and noise and provides guidance on undertaking noise assessments which may be required for any potential development in determining planning applications. - 1.3 Where noise is a consideration in a planning application, Planning Officers consult with the local authority Environmental Health Officer (EHO).
-In the first instance, the EHO will advise whether a noise assessment is required and review any noise information submitted by the applicant.
-The EHO considers whether the information provided is sufficient to accurately characterise the noise impact of the proposed development. - 1.4 The EHO may advise the Planning Officer that noise is not a significant issue or that mitigation measures will be required.
-In some cases, the noise impact may be so significant that the EHO will recommend against the granting of planning permission. - 1.5 The developer should liaise with the Local Authority's Environmental Health Officer in the early stages of the planning process.
+- 1.1 Unwanted sound can have a significant impact upon environmental quality, public health and amenity (Planning Advice Note 1/2011 (PAN 1/2011), Scottish Government, 2011).
+This guidance is to provide developers and Environmental Health Professionals with information on dealing with the planning process where noise sensitive developments are planned near to existing noise sources, or where potentially noisy developments are introduced into existing noise sensitive areas. - 1.2 This guidance has been developed in response to Planning Advice Note (PAN) 1/2011 and should be read in conjunction with this document and the accompanying Technical Advice Note (TAN) 'Assessment of Noise'.
+It takes into account current policy in relation to planning and noise and provides guidance on undertaking noise assessments which may be required for any potential development in determining planning applications.
+The briefing note proposes rating levels and criteria that can be used when applying the principals of PAN 1/2011, however it will be for each local planning authority, often on the advice offered by Environmental Health Professionals, to establish their own criteria. - 1.3 Where noise is a consideration in a planning application, planning officers consult with the local authority Environmental Health Officer (EHO).
+In the first instance, the EHO will advise whether a noise impact assessment (NIA) is required and review any noise information submitted by the applicant.
+The EHO considers whether the information provided is sufficient to accurately characterise the noise impact of the proposed development.

+- 1.4 The EHO may advise the planning officer that noise is not a significant issue or that mitigation measures will be required.
+In some cases, the noise impact may be so significant that the EHO will recommend against the granting of planning permission. - 1.5 The developer should liaise with the local authority's Environmental Health Officer in the early stages of the planning process.
 Pre-planning application discussions can be very useful to determine the risk of noise being a significant consideration and to identify the supporting information and detail on noise likely to be required.
 Prior to commencing any noise impact assessment, the appointed noise consultant should contact Environmental Health to agree the relevant noise assessment methodology and establish appropriate noise assessment criteria to avoid unnecessary delay in the planning process.